16 yr old male pt presented to medicine op with chief complaints of fever, generalized pain abdomen, vomiting and generalized weakness.

 History Of Presenting Illness:

-Pt was apparently asymptomatic 4 days back , then he developed a low grade fever, intermittent in nature, not a/w chills and rigors, which was relieved on taking medications.
+Pt was apparently asymptomatic 4 days back , then he developed a low grade

-He also developed generalized pain abdomen since 4 days which was intermittent in nature and squeezing type of pain.
+which was intermittent in nature and squeezing type of pain.

-He c/o generalised weakness since 4 days.
+weakness since 4 days.

 Not a k/c/o DM /htn / tb / asthma / epilepsy.